phantasma-io-archive/Poltergeist/README.md

 Current versions and insructions can be found here: https://github.com/Relfos/Poltergeist/releases

 ## Community Contirbution
 This repository is open to community contribution via pull requests.
-We will always assist anyone that wishes to contirbute to improvement of Poltergeist.
+We will always assist anyone that wishes to contribute to improving Poltergeist.